San Diego’s Finest

 Our San Diego students benefit from learning and practicing from a diverse group of MFT professors, many with their own specializations.

-Have a question about our degree program in general?
+Have a question about our Marriage and Family Therapist (MFT) degree program in general?
 A particular class he or she teaches?
 About a particular specialty or theory you’re interested in pursuing?
 Feel free to email them at the addresses provided below.

 - Susan Johnson, Research Professor – (based in Canada); B.A., Hull-Yorkshire; M.A., Ed.D., University of British Columbia